Discovery of Bioactive Compounds

 Identification of bioactive compounds is usually followed by large scale production of target compounds with a high-purity degree.

-Our team of professional analytical chemists can provide you with all necessary solutions in the field of isolation, identification and large-scale production of bioactive compounds, regardless the complexity of organic matrices to be studied and the chemical nature of target molecules.
+Our team can provide you with all necessary solutions in the field of isolation, identification and large-scale production of bioactive compounds, regardless the complexity of organic matrices to be studied and the chemical nature of target molecules.